Proposed law aims to stop ‘nasty surprises’ for fans buying tickets – MP

 Ms Huq said: “With my Bill in place, ministers and I are well placed to join forces to combat this great rock and roll swindle together and stop the ticket rip-off.”

+Her Bill was listed for second reading on Friday but was blocked from progressing after Government whip Christian Wakeford shouted “object” when its title was read out.

-Her Bill is listed for second reading on Friday but is not expected to make progress in its current form due to a lack of parliamentary time.
+Ms Huq asked for the Bill to be listed again on January 17, although it will struggle to make progress due to a lack of parliamentary time and without Government support.